 Read the following words and ask yourself why soon means soon when Tomlin wrote it but in the inspired word of the living God, soon supposedly means thousands of years?

-The other two come from Bruce Gore who is one of the best teachers of Biblical history I’ve ever encountered.
+The other two come from Bruce Gore who is one of the best teachers in biblical history I’ve ever encountered.
 These come from his “Apocalypse in Space and Time” series.